rguske/tmc-tko-lc/workshop/content/exercises/04-image-policies.md

 Image registry policies cannot be set at a cluster level.
 To set an image registry policy, select Workspaces under the Image Registry tab in the Policies page.

+To create an image registry policy for an object, you must be associated with the **.admin** role for that object

+* Click Create Image Registry Policy.
+* Select the recipe you want to use.
+    * The *Block latest tag* recipe prevents the use of images that are tagged latest.
+    * The *Require Digest* recipe prevents the use of images that do not have a digest.
+    * The *Name-Tag allowlist* recipe allows you to create rules using an image name or tag name or both.
+    * The *Custom* recipe allows you to create rules using multiple factors.

+As quick example we are going to create a *Require Digest* recipe policy using the TMC Console

 ![](./images/policy-image-registry-1.png)